odubno/instagram-analyzer/README.md

 {% endblock %}
 ```

 instagram_scraper.html will render the display of our analysis.
-The input will be what the user had entered and the filename will be our graphs
+The input will be what the user had passed in the form and the filename will be our graphs.

 instagram_scraper.html
 ```